GenericSomeone/RejecteDustry/README.md

 Suggested By: <name of person who suggested the original idea, not the one who reported the idea to me>

-Original Mod: <content mod that the idea was rejected from before it ended up here>

 Implemented By: <name(s) of people who coded the idea, if this field is absent, it was made by me>

 <text to describe any deviation from the original concept, if applicable>